 Based on the original antagonists of Pokémon, Team Rocket is an infamous criminal organization led by Giovanni.
 The group seeks to steal valuable Pokémon and force those Pokémon to further Giovanni's endeavors.
 In Pokémon Go, the group is much of the same, known as Team GO Rocket.
 Basically, they're the bad guys who've been missing from the game since day one.
 They're here now, and once a month, you can complete a Special Research line to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.

 Can I start right away?

 Probably but, unlike some other Special Research, players must complete specific Special Researches to begin A Professor's Work is Never Finished.
 If you haven't completed A Troubling Situation, Looming in the Shadows, A Challenging Development, and The Take-Over Continues, you'll have to finish those first.
 Fortunately, A Troubling Situation is pretty quick, and we have a guide that will walk you through it fast.
-Looming in the Shadows, A Challenging Development, and The Take-Over Continues take longer.
+Looming in the Shadows, A Challenging Development, and The Take-Over Continues take longer, and are limited to one per month.
 However, we also have guides to walk you through each of them.

 You must also be at least Level eight to begin this Special Research.

 Once you've completed the previous Team GO Rocket Special Research lines, you will find A Professor's Work is Never Done in your list of Special Research quests.
 This Special Research is split up into six steps of three tasks each.